-Park Avenue Skin Solutions’ Lauren Abramowitz on Botox, cannabis-infused lip balm, and a bridal beauty regimen you’ll want to adopt, betrothed or not.
+Park Avenue Skin Solutions’ Lauren Abramowitz on Botox, cannabis-infused lip balm, and the ideal bridal beauty regimen.

-It seems now more than ever, we need girl gangs—even when it comes to Botox.
-And that’s exactly what you get at Park Avenue Skin Solutions where founder Lauren Abramowitz, PA-C (who has the IRL glow and skin of an angel), and her all-female team offer girl-to-girl real talk, plus injectables, lasers, and Botox with a baby-steps philosophy.
-Abramowitz’s Kelly Wearstler-heavy office gives off those refined uptown vibes in a downtown location with none of the stuffiness (and sometimes, even a teeny-tiny puppy).
-Basically, it’s like something out of our Instagram’s saved folder and feels way more like stopping by your friend’s apartment for a glass of Pinot.
+It seems now more than ever we need girl gangs—even when it comes to Botox.
+And that’s exactly what you get at Park Avenue Skin Solutions, where founder Lauren Abramowitz, PA-C (who has the IRL glow and skin of an angel), and her all-female team offer girl-to-girl real talk, plus injectables, lasers, and Botox with a baby-steps philosophy.
+Abramowitz’s Kelly Wearstler–heavy office gives off those refined uptown vibes in a downtown location with none of the stuffiness (and sometimes even a teeny-tiny puppy).
+Basically it’s like something out of our Instagram’s saved folder and feels more like stopping by your friend’s apartment for a glass of pinot.

-All good vibes aside (someone will even run to get you a juice when you’re about to pass out on day one of a no-coffee cleanse—true story), their work is insanely technical—IPL lasers that give you that no-makeup-just-great-skin kind of glow, chemical peels to slough of spots from those baby oil-sunbathing-era (sorry skin!), and a beginner-friendly microdroplet Botox technique for the lines camped out on your forehead.
+All good vibes aside, their work is insanely technical—IPL lasers that give you that no-makeup, just-great-skin kind of glow, chemical peels to slough off spots from that baby-oil-sunbathing era (sorry skin!), and a beginner-friendly microdroplet Botox technique for the lines camped out on your forehead.

-Herein, I ask Lauren about her less-is-more approach to skin care (your wallet can breathe a sigh of relief) and her own personal must-haves—we’re happy to report she’s addicted to coffee (just with a side of green juice).
-Now, that's the kind of ~balance~ we can get behind.
+Herein, we ask Lauren about her less-is-more approach to skin care (your wallet can breathe a sigh of relief) and her own personal must-haves—we’re happy to report she’s addicted to coffee (just with a side of green juice).
+Now, that’s the kind of balance we can get behind.

 Her take on the million-dollar Botox question: When do you start?!